spiderworm/Social-RTC/README.md

 **Note:** This is a proof of concept and exploration rather than a stable, production ready application.
 Use at your own risk, the code has gremlins that often jump out at you - I'll blame JS instead of my lackluster JS knowledge :)

+You can see a running demo at: http://dev.estate/Social-RTC/index.html

 ## Running

 Make sure you have NodeJS installed first.